HerbertRLopes/QAChallenge/Exercise 1.md

       Textbox supports all character formats (letter, number and symbols) Password must be at least six characters.
       When user types password then display ‘*’ instead of entered characters.
+      Checkbox ‘Show Password’.
+It can be either Select or Unselected.
+Unselected  –  by default.
+So, if it is selected, then show password without ‘*’.

      4.3 Acess Main Screen
        User access the Main screen by clicking in 'Enter' button.
 [Note: User has a valid  regitered Login and Password]